vaib-dev/Courses/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Code of Conduct

+## Scope
 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

+## About Us
+We as learners, learn new things from each other everyday and present before you the best of it.

-## Our Standards
+## Our Workflow

-Maintaining  a positive environment in spirit of teamwork.
-Using welcoming language and avoiding any other conduct which could reasonably be considered inappropriate as per professional ethics.
+We work in a very simple manner so that it is easy to understand by contributors new and existing both.
+We all stay connected through social networks like whatsapp, zoom, google meets, skype.
+On these platforms we do open discussions and share our ideas freely and resolve the problems collectively with the help and support of each other.

 ## Our Responsibilities

-Project maintainers have the right and responsibility to  edit comments, commits, code, issues, and other contributions.
+Existing contributors have the right and responsibility to  edit comments, commits, code, issues, and other contributions.

+## New Contributor Rights
+New contributors can read, ask questions and suggest better ideas if any.

 ## Enforcement
 For any kind of support, complaint and query mail us at vaibhavpratapsingh22@gmail.com.